 Under this methodology, assets of the Company are selected to back its actuarial liabilities.
 Changes in the carrying value of these assets may generate corresponding changes in the carrying amount of the associated actuarial liabilities.
 These assets include financial investments, whose unrealised gains or losses in fair value are recorded in other comprehensive income.
-The fair value reserve for actuarial liabilities has been established in the statement of equity for the accumulation of changes in actuarial liabilities which are recorded in other comprehensive income and which arise from recognised unrealised gains or losses in fair value though other comprehensive income.
+The fair value reserve for actuarial liabilities which are recorded in other comprehensive income and which arise from recognised unrealised gains or losses in fair value though other comprehensive income.